ashishxdev/connectly/README.md

 # Connectly

-A language exchange social platform where you can find native speakers, chat in real time, and hop on video calls.
+A social platform where you can find friends, chat in real time, and hop on video calls.

 ## What it does